Blessyebin/Reach_bear_challenge/README.md

-Reach Bear Challenge Level 2
+Reach Bear Challenge Level 2.
-Started with getting addresses using two terminals one of the address failed whiteliste check and the other passed token was collected from the other and it was successfully delivered to the other
+Started with getting addresses using two terminals, one of the address failed whiteliste check and the other passed token was collected from the other.
+The wallet addresses was approved and it was successfully delivered to the other